Property law

 Property law is the area of law that governs the various forms of ownership in real property (land) and personal property.
 Property refers to legally protected claims to resources, such as land and personal property, including intellectual property.
 Property can be exchanged through contract law, and if property is violated, one could sue under tort law to protect it.

 The concept, idea or philosophy of property underlies all property law.
 In some jurisdictions, historically all property was owned by the monarch and it devolved through feudal land tenure or other feudal systems of loyalty and fealty.

-History

-Though the Napoleonic code was among the first government acts of modern times to introduce the notion of absolute ownership into statute, protection of personal property rights was present in medieval Islamic law and jurisprudence, and in more feudalist forms in the common law courts of medieval and early modern England.

 Theory

 The word property, in everyday usage, refers to an object (or objects) owned by a person—a car, a book, or a cellphone—and the relationship the person has to it.
 In law, the concept acquires a more nuanced rendering.
 Factors to consider include the nature of the object, the relationship between the person and the object, the relationship between a number of people in relation to the object, and how the object is regarded within the prevailing political system.
 Most broadly and concisely, property in the legal sense refers to the rights of people in or over certain objects or things.

 Non-legally recognized or documented property rights are known as informal property rights.
 These informal property rights are non-codified or documented, but recognized among local residents to varying degrees.